neuroinformatics-unit/HowTo/docs/source/data_analysis/HPC-module-SLEAP.md

 $ module load SLEAP
 ```

-The quickest way to verify that SLEAP is correctly installed and can access
+Verify that SLEAP is correctly installed and can access the GPU by running
-the GPU is to run the built-in diagnostic command:
+the built-in diagnostic command:
 ```{code-block} console
 $ sleap doctor
 ```
-This will print system information, package versions, and confirm whether a GPU
+This prints system information, package versions, and confirms whether a GPU
 was detected.
-Look for the `[GPU / CUDA]` section to confirm GPU support.
+Look for the `[GPU / CUDA]` section.

-To verify manually via the Python interpreter:
+:::{dropdown} Verify manually via the Python interpreter
+:color: info
+:icon: info

 ```{code-block} console
 $ python
 ```